Ackroyd & Harvey

 Our work aims to activate a greater public discourse on the ethics of aesthetics, activism within art-making and cultural adaptation to the climate and ecological emergency.

-We foster collaborations between creatives and environmentalists to understand how to start to place cultural ecology and nature protection at the centre for all our artistic and creative communities.
+We develop collaborations between creatives and environmentalists to understand how to start to place cultural ecology and nature protection at the centre for all our artistic and creative communities.
 Building alliances is key to our practice, especially building coalitions where our approach focuses on cultivating visibility and honouring Indigenous landholding and knowledge.

 Keeping contact with students, educationalists and places of learning to share and shape our collective way through this entangled crisis is key for us.

 Our studio energy provider is 100% renewable power and we have 2.5kw photovoltaic panels that provide electricity.
-We are increasing insulation through replacing windows with double-glazed ones over the next three years.

 Would like to set up an informal international art bnb!